How to write a marketing head resume?

 This does not diminish the role of training in your career but it also does not mean that you put training as a certificate.

 A better bet is to name the section as Training & Certifications and mention all your training and certifications in this section.

-Again, it is of paramount importance to mention the month and year when you pursued the same.
+Again, it is of paramount importance to mention the month and year during which you pursued the same.

 As seen in the image above, the certifications and training programs are listed in the reverse chronological order.

-A recruiter is interested in knowing your latest certification first and the previous certifications can be mentioned following that.
+A recruiter is interested in knowing your latest certification first and the previous certifications can be mentioned post that.

 Latest certification is more valid as technologies and theories keep changing.